fulldecent/blog.phor.net/_posts/2023-05-19-quasi-fungible-token.md

 ## A demo

 Here is a demonstration of a non-fungible token (check) but that also allows you to trade several of them at a time.
 This makes the token compatible with DeFi and other obviously financial markets (check).
+For more on how tokens integrate with DeFi, see our article on [DeFi primitives for real world assets](2026-01-04-defi-primatives-for-rwa.md).

-And of course this may totally goes against the spirit of the regulation.
+And of course this may totally go against the spirit of the regulation.

 ```solidity
 // SPDX-License-Identifier: MIT